Rikj000/MoniGoMani/VERYQUICKSTART.md

 For more information on why this is needed please read [Backtesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/)!

 **<span style="color:darkorange">WARNING:</span> Remove the `timeframe` line from your `config-btc.json` if it would still be there!
-Otherwise TimeFrame-Zoom won't work properly in the current version!**
+Otherwise, TimeFrame-Zoom won't work properly in the current version!**
 **<span style="color:darkorange">WARNING:</span> Candle data for both `timeframe` as `backtest_timeframe` will have to be downloaded before you will be able to backtest/hyperopt!
 (Since both will be used)**
 **<span style="color:darkorange">WARNING:</span> This will be slower than backtesting at 1h and 1m is a CPU killer.
-But if you plan on using trailing stoploss or ROI, you probably want to know that your backtest results are not complete lies.**
+If you plan on using trailing stoploss or ROI, you probably want to know that your backtest results are not complete lies.**
 **<span style="color:darkorange">WARNING:</span> To disable TimeFrame-Zoom just use the same candles for `timeframe` & `backtest_timeframe`**

 ### TimeFrame-Zoom Examples: